pthalic/solid-jekyll/cv.md

 - [**Biologically Plausible Learning Algorithms**](https://www.researchgate.net/publication/336737416_Biologically_Plausible_Learning_Algorithms): The project surveys and tests the latest biologically plausible models in deep learning with the aim of finding the optimal model that satisfies the computational requirements simultaneously maintaining fidelity to the biological structure.
 - [**Neuroevolution Algorithm for Time Series Prediction**](https://www.kth.se/social/files/5c0f81f856be5b31deb0900f/Mutalik_comparison-bpa-neuroevolution.pdf): The aim of the project was to compare Back-propagation Algorithm and Evolutionary Algorithms in the context of time series prediction.
 - [**Translation Optimization based on Language Similarity**](https://www.researchgate.net/publication/342699316_Predicting_Translation_Performance_using_Language_Similarity): Machine Translation (a Seq2Seq TensorFlow model) was optimized based on the distance between the languages on the language tree.
+- [**Symptom Sorter**](https://github.com/pthalic/Symptom-Sorter): I have built a symptoms recommendation systems featuring simple probabilistic learning.
+- [**Metacognitive System for Time Series Prediction**](https://github.com/pthalic/Prediction-with-Meta-Cognition): The online prediction model consists of a cognitive element (a single layer feedforward network) and a metacognitive layer that controls the hyperparameters of the network.
 ---

 # **Programming Languages**